selevo/WebUsbSerialTerminal/README.md

 webusb ch340 ft232and etc. terminal  work on android brauser default 57600
 _____________
-webapi WEBusb serial - will work in android webapi WebSerial - will not work on android
+webapi WEBusb serial - will work in android.

+webapi WebSerial - will not work on android
 This  differents projekts
 _____________